aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-workbooks-and-worksheets/copy-and-move-worksheets-within-and-between-workbooks/_index.md

 When executing the code, the worksheet named Copy is copied within FirstWorkbook.xlsx with the name Last Sheet.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-CopyWorksheets.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-CopyWorksheets.cs" >}}

 ### **Moving a Worksheet within a Workbook**

 The code below shows how to move a worksheet from one position in a workbook to another.
 Executing the code moves the worksheet called Move from index 1 to index 2 in FirstWorkbook.xlsx.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-MoveWorksheets.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-MoveWorksheets.cs" >}}

 ### **Copying a Worksheet between Workbooks**

 Executing the code copies the worksheet named Copy is to SecondWorkbook.xlsx with the name Sheet2.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-CopyWorksheetsBetweenWorkbooks.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-CopyWorksheetsBetweenWorkbooks.cs" >}}

 ### **Moving a Worksheet between Workbooks**

 Executing the code moves the worksheet named Move from FirstWorkbook.xlsx to SecondWorkbook.xlsx with the name Sheet3.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-MoveWorksheetsBetweenWorkbooks.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-MoveWorksheetsBetweenWorkbooks.cs" >}}